nblockchain/fsx/ReadMe.md

 ```

 # Acknowledgements
-This work is half done in my spare time, and half sponsored by Gatecoin due to our infrastructure needs.
-It is released under MIT/X11 license.

 The creation of FSX was inspired by several facts:
 * FSI is slower than the F# compiler (obviously).